aj2duncan/Two-stageSampleSizeCalculator/background.md

 * Test Specificity
 * Herd Specificity
 * Confidence of Result
+* An a priori estimate of the between herd prevalence (aka ‘herd level prevalence’) for the disease
 * Within Herd Prevalence of the Disease
 * Herd Size